25prabhu10/notes/docs/Languages/JavaScript/TypeScript/TypeScript.md

 - TypeScript **compiles** to… **JavaScript** code!
 This JavaScript code is run in browser or NodeJS.

-> Note: JavaScript compilers and runtime tend to be smashed into a single program called an engine; as a programmer, this is what you’ll normally interact with.
-It’s how V8 (the engine powering NodeJS, Chrome, and Opera), SpiderMonkey (Firefox), JSCore (Safari), and Chakra (Edge) work, and it’s what gives JavaScript the appearance of being an interpreted language.
+> Note: JavaScript compilers and runtime tend to be smashed into a single program called an engine; as a programmer, this is what you'll normally interact with.
+It's how V8 (the engine powering NodeJS, Chrome, and Opera), SpiderMonkey (Firefox), JSCore (Safari), and Chakra (Edge) work, and it's what gives JavaScript the appearance of being an interpreted language.

 #### tsconfig.json